-Our chief executive Gráinne Moss talks about our work and what the focus will be as the new service evolves.
+Our chief executive Gráinne Moss talks about our work progress and changes that are being implented.

 The RIS - Legislative Changes to Increase the Professionalism of the Social Work Workforce has been prepared by the Ministry of Social Development.